freedomofpress/securedrop/docs/install.md

 Connect to the App Server's hidden service address using `ssh` and run `google-authenticator`.
 Follow the instructions in [our Google Authenticator guide](/docs/google_authenticator.md) to set up the app on your Android or iOS device.

 ## Testing the Installation

+Some of the final configuration is included in these testing steps, so *do not skip them!*

 ### Test the web application and connectivity